How safe is your investment?

 Our Treasury Committee is responsible for overseeing the management of client money balances within the FCA’s regulatory framework, including our selection, appointment and ongoing monitoring of third party institutions used to hold client money.
 The Committee meets at least quarterly with detailed monthly reporting enabling clear and effective oversight of all facets of cash management activities including liquidity, counterparty exposure and performance.
 The security of the institutions that we use to hold client money is paramount; we monitor their performance and security on a daily basis to ensure that we are able to anticipate and can react to both changes in general economic conditions and any changes that are specific to individual institutions.

 Our policy is to only use institutions with a UK banking licence which are covered by the Financial Services Compensation Scheme (FSCS).
-The FSCS is backed by government and protects clients’ deposits up to £85,000 in the unlikely event that a bank, building society or credit union defaults.
+The FSCS is backed by the government and protects clients’ deposits up to £85,000 in the unlikely event that a bank, building society or credit union defaults.
 A client’s individual protection will depend on their aggregate balances held by that institution; further information is available on the FSCS website.

 Stocks protected in nominee accounts with you as beneficial owner